 character—a character.

-name—a string or nil
+name—a string or nil.

 Returns a string that is the name of the character,

-if the character has no name.
+or nil if the character has no name.

 All non-graphic characters are required to have names unless they have some implementation-defined attribute which is not null.
 Whether or not other characters have names is implementation-dependent.